UMAprotocol/UMIPs/UPPs/upp-3.md

 ## Summary

-This UPP will adjust the final fees for WETH, renBTC WBTC, PERL, DSD and OCEAN  to be around $400.
+This UPP will adjust the final fees for WETH, renBTC, WBTC, PERL, DSD and OCEAN  to be around $400.

 ## Rationale